-Beginning in the summer of 2010 Craighead Beringia South partnered with Grand Teton National Park to study osprey migration.
-This study is part of a larger effort by the National Park Service to better understand migration of animals that spend only part of the year in the park.
+Beginning in the summer of 2010 Craighead Beringia South partnered with Grand Teton National Park (GTNP) to study Osprey migration.
+This study is part of a larger effort by the National Park Service (NPS) to better understand the migration of animals that spend only part of each year in the park.

-Map of Osprey Migration for 2010/2011.
-Red indicates their migration to Mexico, Texas and Cuba.
-Blue shows their return to Grand Teton National Park.
+Map of Osprey Migration for 2010-2013.
+Red indicates Osprey migration to Cuba, Texas, Louisiana, Mexico, and Guatemala.
+Green shows return migration to Grand Teton National Park.

-The second year of the study aims to look closer at migration habits of families.
-In August 2011 two osprey young located at the south end of Grand Teton National Park were tagged and outfitted with a satellite transmitter.
+The second year of the study looked closer at the migration habits of Osprey families.
+In August 2011, two Osprey young located at the south end of Grand Teton National Park were tagged and outfitted with a satellite transmitter.
 The father of these young was also outfitted with a satellite transmitter.
-The osprey travels will be closely monitored throughout winter in order to better understand how far, when and where these birds travel, along with any threats they come across along the way.
+The Osprey travels were closely monitored throughout winter in order to better understand how far, when, and where these birds travel, along with any threats they come across along the way.

 More on the Project:

 Osprey back from Cuba, Mexico - JH News&Guide May 25, 2011

 Osprey tagging - JH News&Guide August 10, 2011 Photo from the Article